avumi/jobs/README.md

 ## Where you'll work

 It doesn't matter where you work, whether you're remote or in our offices.
 It's all about getting the job done, staying in touch and being part of an adventure.

+## How to join us

+Send us an email at jobs@avumi.com with :
+* Your CV
+* A preview/sample of your work, like a git repo
+* A cover letter (optional)